logo

 Get Started

 The first step in helping your favorite elders learn how to use the Internet is to get the free GoL App set up on a tablet or phone or send a web link; demonstrate how to find and open it.
 Insist that they read the directions out loud and perform each task with their own hands.
 It is best if the coach offers only verbal guidance and resists the temptation to touch the screen.
 You can also ask your local library or senior center if they already offer, or would like to set up a Sip & Swipe Café.
-We will give the program to any organization that applies below.
+We will give the program to any organization interested in helping older adults.

 For individuals